hheimbuerger/crossstream/docs/architecture.md

 - `error`: Connection error state

 **Core Methods:**
-- `constructor(sessionId, localConfig, callbacks)`: Initializes and connects to a peer-to-peer session
+- `constructor(sessionId, localConfig)`: Initializes and connects to a peer-to-peer session using the given session ID and local stream configuration.
-  - `sessionId`: Unique identifier for the session to join
-  - `localConfig`: The local stream configuration to share with peers
-  - `callbacks`: Object containing:
-    - `onConnectionEstablished(remoteConfig)`: Triggered when a connection to another peer is established
-    - `onCommand(command)`: Triggered when a playback command is received
+  - All communication between PeerConnection and other modules is handled via EventBus events (see Event Handling section), not via callbacks or direct function references.
-- `disconnect()`: Closes all connections and cleans up resources
+- `disconnect()`: Closes all connections and cleans up resources.
-- `sendCommand(command)`: Sends a playback command to the connected peer
+- `sendCommand(command)`: Sends a playback command to the connected peer.

 **Command Payload:**
 ```jsonc